Last revised: March 6, 2023

 For further details, see the “Our Collection of Personal Information” section above.

 California Consumer Rights.
 As a California resident, you may be able to exercise the following rights in relation to the personal information about you that we have collected under the CCPA (subject to certain exemptions and limitations at law).
-The provisions below only apply to the extent your personal data is covered by the CCPA.
+The provisions below only apply to the extent your personal information is covered by the CCPA.
 Please note that to the extent the exercise of these rights limits our ability to process personal information, we may not be able to provide our Services to individuals who exercise these rights, or to otherwise engage with such individuals going forward.
+However, we will not discriminate against you for exercising your rights.
 In addition, your rights and choices may be limited in certain cases.
 For example, in some cases we may be required or allowed by law to keep certain personal information and may be unable to fulfill a deletion request.The Right to Know

 You may have the right to request any or all of the following information relating to your personal information we have collected and disclosed in the last 12 months, upon verification of your identity: